A problem shared, a problem solved

-STRONG IT NEEDS Fusion centres have unique IT needs due to the need to integrate multiple agencies under one roof, share data with different levels of law enforcement, support local and regional investigation, and produce intelligence reports for executive decision-makers.
+Fusion centres have unique IT needs due to the need to integrate multiple agencies under one roof, share data with different levels of law enforcement, support local and regional investigation, and produce intelligence reports for executive decision-makers.

 In achieving these goals the centres face one central challenge: how do they convert data and information into actionable intelligence and ensure that data is available to those who require it without compromising the security of that intelligence?

 To do this an IT infrastructure needs to be in place that enables data to be collated, converted into intelligence, analysed and then shared out among key stakeholders in a timely manner.

 Currently, the need to handle data integration and facilitate data sharing between different agencies creates significant challenges.
 Analysts do not necessarily have the time or be allowed to search and analyse all the information held in the IT systems of separate agencies or centres.
 Key data points may therefore be overlooked, resulting in inefficient investigations and potentially dangerous consequences.
 And these issues are magnified further by the need to share intelligence cross country.

 To rectify all this, stakeholders need to be working from an integrated IT platform, which provides a single view into multiple systems and provides a streamlined process workflow, helping save time and drive faster responses to perceived threats.